-- 1. Introduce the session by referring to the Session Overview, noting: - The session will focus on the ways that HIV is transmitted during sex. - Even though it can be uncomfortable to talk about sex in a group, it is important that participants understand exactly how HIV is transmitted during sex.
+- Introduce the session by referring to the Session Overview, noting: - The session will focus on the ways that HIV is transmitted during sex; pregnancy, childbirth and breastfeeding; and injecting drug use with a shared needle. - Even though it can be uncomfortable to talk about topics like sex and drug use in a group, it is important that participants understand exactly how HIV is transmitted.
 This will give them the information they need to protect themselves from HIV and to support their peers to do the same. - 2.
 Establish a safe environment to discuss sex by highlighting: - It is common to feel embarrassed. - They can support each other by being respectful and nonjudgmental. - There is no expectation that they will have any knowledge about sex.
-Some people might, but others may not, and both are perfectly fine. - It is the right of every person to make their own decisions about their sex lives without feeling pressured.
+Some people might, but others may not, and both are perfectly fine. - It is the right of every person to make their own decisions about their lives without feeling pressured.
 This includes if and when they have sex and with whom. - Whether they are having lots of sex or none, they should not feel embarrassed.
 It is their choice.